williamrhancock/privacy_disclaimer/privacy.md

-# About BePresent
+# About Serenity Snap

-BePresent helps you track your anxiety over time so you can notice patterns and support conversations with a healthcare professional.
+Serenity Snap helps you track your anxiety over time so you can notice patterns and support conversations with a healthcare professional.

 ## Privacy